goodmorningcoffee/BlueprintParser_OS/README.md

 ## Features

 - Manual and AI-assisted QTO
-  - EA, LN, and SQFT takeoffs
-  - Create custom AI-QTO workflows using your own models

 - Extract schedules/tables from PDF to Excel/CSV
 - LLM chat with entire projects without blowing up context
   - BP includes a context engine that uses multiple methods for creating dense, token-efficient blueprint embeddings
 - Agent tool use *(work in progress)*
   - BP tools can be operated by agents
   - Agents can query blueprints and provide more accurate answers with citations
 - Blueprint parsing engine
   - Backend tooling that makes construction documents machine-readable
-  - Uses YOLO object detection models to visually parse 23 classes
+  - YOLO object-detection models detect shapes and spatial zones.
+  - OCR all text

 ### Current YOLO Classes